mlcommons/algorithmic-efficiency/RULES.md

 In general, submissions to the Training Algorithm Track will replace specific pieces of a reference implementation in order to produce a training program that reaches the same results faster on as many workloads as possible.
 The training program has a fixed, high-level structure and competitors are allowed to replace a particular set of functions in the program (the [**submission functions**](#submission-functions)), but must leave all other pieces ([**fixed functions**](#fixed-functions) and high-level structure) of the reference implementation unchanged.
 The submitted code must perform well on multiple datasets and models simultaneously (a model and dataset pair constitute a [workload](#workloads) for the purposes of this track).

-Submissions to the Training Algorithm Track can be entered under two separate rulesets, named [External Tuning Ruleset](#external-tuning-ruleset) and [Self-tuning Ruleset](#self-tuning-ruleset), with it being possible to submit to both rulesets.
-The main difference is that the External Tuning Ruleset allows moderate, automatic tuning of the optimizer's hyperparameters on each workload, using the submitted workload-agnostic search space.
+Submissions to the Training Algorithm Track can be entered under two separate rulesets, named [external tuning ruleset](#external-tuning-ruleset) and [self-tuning ruleset](#self-tuning-ruleset), with it being possible to submit to both rulesets.
+The main difference is that the external tuning ruleset allows moderate, automatic tuning of the optimizer's hyperparameters on each workload, using the submitted workload-agnostic search space.
 This allows the training algorithm to adapt to a particular task while ensuring that it is not too difficult to tune automatically.
 Under the Self-tuning Ruleset, there is no external tuning and submissions need to adapt to a particular task autonomously within a single optimization run.
 Unless otherwise specified, the rules in this section apply to both rulesets (see, for example, the [Tuning](#tuning) Section for the most substantial difference between the rulesets).

 The intention is that a training algorithm submission will be broadly applicable and useful without customization to the specific [workload](#workloads) (model, dataset, loss function).
 We want to discourage detecting the particular workload and doing something highly specific that isn't generally useful.
 In order to further discourage submissions that overfit to the particular [public benchmark workloads](#public-workloads), submissions must also perform well on one or more [held-out workloads](#held-out-workloads) released after the submission deadline.